bulutyazgan/RoomConnect/README.md

 3. Run the server and client scripts to start the chatroom.
 (The server will ask for your ngrok auth-token the first time you run it, and save it to a file named `.ngrok_token.txt`)

 ## Example Usage
-Below are some screenshots demonstrating the application in action:
+Below are some screenshots demonstrating the algorithm's basics in action:

 ![Example usage](screenshots/screenshot1.png)
 ![Example usage](screenshots/screenshot2.png)